 – Weltmanagement –

-Daniela Fally was born in Lower Austria and finished her degree in opera studies at the Vienna University of Music and the Performing Arts with distinction in june 2005 (class of Helena Lazarska, lied and oratorio with Edith Mathis).
+Daniela Fally was born in Lower Austria and finished her degree in opera studies at the Vienna University of Music and Performing Arts with distinction (class of Helena Lazarska, lied and oratorio with Edith Mathis).
 Prior to this she completed courses in theatre studies, musical comedy and acting, with a final diploma in the performing arts (likewise with distinction).
 For her exceptional achievements during her vocal studies she was awarded the “Würdigungs Preis” (Award of Distinction) of the University of Music and the Performing Arts.

 Daniela Fally has trodden the boards since she was nineteen years of age, at first in straight theatre, later in musical comedy and eventually in opera.
 In June 2006 she was awarded the Eberhard Waechter Medal for Singing for her interpretation of Adele (Die Fledermaus).